karllmitchell/Channels-DVR-to-Plex/README.md

 `channels-transcoder.sh 11 12 14 OVERWRITE=1`

-The OVERWRITE=1 option forces it to copy over previous versions, which by default it will not do; leave it off if you don't need it.
+Recordings specified in this manner will be transcoded regardless of whether there is a record of a previous transcoding in transcode.db, but by default they will not overwrite anything in the Plex file structure.
+The OVERWRITE=1 option forces it to copy over previous versions; leave it off if you don't need it.

 `channels-transcoder.sh "Sherlock"`